sveltejs/cli/documentation/docs/30-add-ons/99-community.md

 The `file:` protocol also works for custom or private add-ons that you don't intend to publish - for example, to standardize project setup across your team or organization.

 > [!NOTE]
-> It is not necessary to build your add-on during development.
+> The `demo-add` script automatically builds your add-on before running it.

 ## Testing